joonarafael/unsecure-software/docs/security_issues.md

 ### How this is present in my application

 The user data is fetched in a dangerous manner when user info is retrieved.
-The user ID for database query is fetched from the URL search parameter (see [first issue](./security_issues.md#how-this-is-present-in-my-application "Issue 1 - How this is present in my application")), and directly used in the SQL command.
+The user ID for database query is fetched from the URL search parameter (see [first issue](./security_issues.md#how-this-is-present-in-my-application "Issue 1 - How this is present in my application")), and directly used in the SQL query.
 While the library I've used in my application does not allow _prepared statements with multiple commands_, the data is still left exposed and vulnerable for an SQL injection.

 ### How to perform an attack against the unsecure system yourself

 While logged in, replace the user ID within the URL `?id=` search parameter to `' OR 1=1; --`.
 This will return the complete user table from the database.
 You may read the list by navigating to your browser's developer tools (open with F12) and looking at the response from the API request ("Network" tab).

 **How to view network traffic?** Open developer tools with F12.
-Open "Network" tab and browse through the traffic history. **Note**: Browsers usually require you to refresh the page to see the network traffic.
+Open "Network" tab and browse through the traffic history. **Note**!
+Browsers usually require you to refresh the page to see the network traffic.

 ### Example

 1. Let's perform an SQL injection attack.
-When logged in, let's navigate to the user information page and replace the user ID with `' OR 1=1; --`.
+When we're logged in, we navigate to the user information page and replace the user ID with `' OR 1=1; --`.

 <img src="./assets/sql_injection.jpeg" width="500" alt="sql injection attack in the url">

-2. After page load is finished, let's inspect the response from the API request.
+1. After page load is finished, we inspect the response from the API request.
 We can see that the response contains all the users in the database.

 <img src="./assets/injection_result.jpeg" width="500" alt="sql injection result">